lumo-tech/lumo/lumo/kit/README.md

 For data processing, I designed

 - [Builder], to hold nearly all dataset formats and special operations by one class,
-- [Delegate], a torch dataset-like class to hold other dataset formats and operations that builder can't,
+- [Delegate], a torch dataset-like class to hold other dataset formats and operations that builder can't.
-- [Bridge], which helps you perform Tensor dtype and/or device conversion on batch data, that is, a global `to()` function.

 For managing experiments, I designed